jhonellemoore/Mazerun/readme.txt

 The aim of the game is to get the user’s character across the complex maze safely, as well as race against the 60 second clock to complete the maze in the shortest time period.
 MazeRun combines competition with intuition and ensures that players get hooked after just one round of intense play.

+The file for the game is in mazerun_game.py